matrix-org/matrix-spec-proposals/proposals/4140-expiring-events-with-keep-alive-endpoint.md

 # MSC4140: Expiring events with keep alive endpoint

-Currently there is not mechanism for a client to provide a reliable way of communicating that an event is still valid.
+Currently there is no mechanism for a client to provide a reliable way of communicating that an event is still valid.
 The best expiration method is to post another event that is stores that it is expired.
 In some situations the client just looses connection or fails to sent the expired